barvim77/test/README.md

-# test
+# Test
 ***
-This project is ansible role which will install openvpn client on Ubuntu 16.04. and do configure it Created during test ececution for Baikalteam company
+This test project is ansible role which will install openvpn client on Ubuntu 16.04. and do configure it.

+Created during test ececution for [**Baikalteam company**](http://www.baikalteam.com)

 # Requiements
 ---